 Most days, they’d take the rover out across the planet’s strange landscape, where large expanses of black rock looked like swamps against the yellow soil and towering dunes.
 On one expedition, Flinton radioed to Kiyosaki, back at the rover.
 “Hey, Ricky, come and look at this!”
-He watched a cloud of yellow dust rising in the far distance as the vehicle began to make its way towards him.
+Soon, he watched a cloud of yellow dust rising in the far distance as a vehicle began to make its way towards him.

 “It’s some kind of craft.”
 Flinton patted the side of a turtle-shaped object, glowing a dull silver.
 It was partially buried and the length of a locomotive.
 “Looks like it’s been here a long time.”

 Inside his helmet, Kiyosaki gasped.
 It was incredible.
 There was no record of any lifeforms anywhere in this system.
-“Look, I’ll take the rover back to base, bring some bots and gear, see if we can get into this thing.”
+“Look, I’ll take the rover back to base, bring some bots and gear.
+Let’s see if we can get into this thing.”